calebgregory/rxdb-architecture/README.md

 The proposed architecture looks like this:

-- A persistent data store (in rxdb), which houses a model of a graphql server
+- A persistent data store (rxdb), which houses a model of a graphql server
 - We persist items (copies of the resource fetched from the server) and pending mutations of these items, grouped by `id`.
 - Additionally, there is an ephemeral data store (in rxdb, with an